ayush9090-debug/tic-tac-toe-project/README.md

 # tic-tac-toe-project
-This is tik-tac-toe developed by using javascript
+This is tik-tac-toe Game developed by using HTML, CSS and javascript